allegro/blog/_posts/2022-02-03-visual-thinking.md

 How could it happen?
 Scientists have been trying to understand functions of different parts of the brain for some time already.
 In the seventies they have identified so-called **place cells** - neurons that are activated at specific location.
-It took some time to identify another layer of neurons on top of these: **grid cells** working as our inner GPS, activated when switching locations.
+It took some time to identify another layer of neurons on top of these: **grid cells**, working as our inner GPS, activated when switching locations.
 The latter discovery was awarded [Nobel Prize in 2014](https://www.nobelprize.org/prizes/medicine/2014/press-release/).

-While performing tests on human beings it turned out that place cells are activated not only in specific locations.
+Tests on human beings resulted in another finding: place cells are activated not only in specific locations.
 They are also activated by events, people, ideas.
 The grid cells are activated by thinking about consequences of events, by social interactions and by connecting ideas together.
 We are using the same brain structures for spatial orientation, for ideas and for social interactions.

-TBD map and visualization as map We are using [maps](https://en.wikipedia.org/wiki/Map) to communicate space concept.
+This is the reason why Barbara Tversky issued an audacious thesis that "all thoughts begins as spatial thoughts".

-### TBD map elements
+### Map elements

-### TBD Arrow as the special element
+Nowadays we have a GPS device in almost any smartphone, so it is rather difficult to get lost.
+Basic GPS information - current coordinate - is not very useful by itself.
+It is much more convenient to display our current location over a map layer.
+What is a map?
+According to [wikipedia](https://en.wikipedia.org/wiki/Map) it is "[..] a symbolic depiction emphasizing relationships between elements of some space [..]".

+As our ideas - and imaginary concepts like services - are treated by our brains as spatial elements we simply reused our known concept of space visualization to present imagined beings and relations among them.

+### Arrows

 ### TBD unstructured drawing